Ocean Grove (band): 2022–present: Up in the Air Forever and Oddworld

 In January 2022, the group announced their third studio album, Up in the Air Forever will be released on 22 April 2022.
 The album was proceeded by the singles "Cali Sun", "Silver Lining" and "Sex Dope Gold", and featured a more melodic alternative rock-influenced sound.

 In May 2024, the band announced the launch of their own label, Oddworld Records, while also officially signing to SharpTone Records.
 Ocean Grove released the single "Fly Away" that May and "My Disaster" in July 2024, showcasing a more aggressive metalcore influence within their nu metal sound.
 In August of that year, they released the single "Raindrop" and announced their fourth album (and first for SharpTone), Oddworld, released on 22 November 2024.
 It's during this album campaign where the band revealed that since their departure that both Matthew Kopp and Luke Holmes have been involved in the band in varying degrees in the background, and though they may perform at select shows live they will remain predominantly as studio members for the foreseeable, referring to the whole group as "The Oddworld Collective."

-Musical style
+Musical style and influences

 Ocean Grove is a nu metal and alternative metal band.
 They have also incorporated elements of metalcore, hip-hop, hardcore punk, and grunge.
 The band has described their sound as "Odd World Music" and reference it as such in their lyrics.
 Louder Sound described the group's sound as a "scattershot cocktail of hardcore, nu metal, grunge, alt-rock and electronic hip-hop."

+The band members have cited a variety of musical influences such as Faith No More, The Prodigy, Silverchair, Nirvana, Gorillaz, Korn, Deftones, Incubus, Slipknot, Fatboy Slim, Queens Of The Stone Age, Mastodon, N.E.R.D., The Neptunes, Justin Timberlake, P.O.D., From Autumn to Ashes, ABBA, M83, The Libertines, Michael Jackson, Silverstein, Pleymo, Maroon 5, A Tribe Called Quest, Limp Bizkit, N.W.A., Green Day, Vampire Weekend, Oasis, British India, Marilyn Manson and Daft Punk.